Corporate Governance

 Community Engagement Committee

 The Community Engagement Committee (“CEC”) oversees fundraising, volunteer management and corporate communication functions.
-The Committee provided oversight of the various fundraising initiatives, development of volunteers and reviewed key corporate collaterals such as the annual report, as well as ensured the existing policies in the area of fundraising, volunteer development and corporate communications remain relevant.
-In the new normal of endemic living, the Committee also participated in dialogue sessions and events to better engage our various stakeholders.
+CEC provided oversight of the various fundraising initiatives, development of volunteers and reviewed key corporate collaterals such as the annual report, as well as ensured the existing policies in the areas of fundraising, volunteer development and corporate communications remain relevant.
+CEC also participated in dialogue sessions and events to better engage our various stakeholders.

 Governance & Risk Committee

-At its yearly meeting, the Governance & Risk Committee (“GRC”) discussed and provided guidance on the review of the Ren Ci 2023 Risk Register to ensure that Ren Ci’s operations remain sustainable and that there is business continuity.
+At its yearly meeting, the Governance & Risk Committee (“GRC”) provided guidance on the review of the Ren Ci 2024 Risk Register, Ren Ci’s Documentation Policy and Ren Ci’s Personal Data Protection Policy, to ensure that they remain relevant to support strong governance.

-In the same year, the GRC endorsed the Governance Statement and the online Governance Evaluation Checklist (GEC) submitted to the Charity Portal for which all areas in the checklist were met.
-When the Charity Council reviewed the Code of Governance for Charities and IPCs and called for feedback from the sector, the GRC also provided advice and suggestions regarding the proposed simplified code, which were subsequently submitted for the Charity Council’s consideration.
+During the year, GRC endorsed the Governance Statement and the online Governance Evaluation Checklist (GEC) submitted to the Charity Portal for which all areas in the checklist were met.
+GRC Chair also guided Ren Ci’s review when the 2023 Code of Governance for Charities and Institutions of a Public Character was released by the Charity Council.
+Ren Ci remains in full compliance with the revised Code of Governance.

 Human Resource Committee